Nuclear Fuel Cycle Royal Commission: International visits

-The Commission toured internationally during May and June 2015 with objectives of gather evidence and meeting relevant experts.
+The commission toured internationally during May and June 2015 with objectives of gather evidence and meeting relevant experts.
 A delegation of three had planned to travel to the site of the Fukushima nuclear disaster in Japan.
-Other destinations included the United Kingdom, France, Taiwan and Finland where visits to nuclear facilities took place, and to Vienna, Austria where the Commission met with the industry's international regulator, the IAEA at its headquarters.
+Other destinations included the United Kingdom, France, Taiwan and Finland where visits to nuclear facilities took place, and to Vienna, Austria, where the commission met with the industry's international regulator, the IAEA at its headquarters.
 Commissioner Scarce said that the visits "assisted the commission's understanding of the challenges, successes and lessons learnt by countries active in the nuclear fuel cycle" and "increased the commission's understanding of current technology and advancements in nuclear energy and highlighted both good and bad practices."

 On 25 June, Scarce told radio station 5AA that further processing of uranium, nuclear power generation and waste storage were all "on the table at the moment."
 He said that he had seen nuclear industries and food production coexisting in Japan, France and Finland, and wasn't concerned about the prospect of new developments adversely impacting the state's clean, green food production image.
 He acknowledged that the Commission was now investigating the economics of further fuel cycle involvement.

 Scarce also announced that further international visits would be made by the Royal Commission to the USA and to Canada.
-American destinations included Washington DC and Pennsylvania.
+American destinations included Washington, D.C., and Pennsylvania.
 Canadian destinations were limited to Ontario and included Port Hope, Toronto, Ottawa and Chalk River.
 Two additional international visits were made to the United Arab Emirates in late July, and to South Korea in late August.

-Public Responses to the Royal Commission
+Public responses

 Appointment of the Commissioner

 Following his appointment, Commissioner Scarce was accused of having previously demonstrated a pro-nuclear bias by opponents of the royal commission including Friends of the Earth Australia.
 Scarce denied that he is an advocate for the nuclear industry and indicated that he was comfortable in the role of commissioner.